huggingface/blog/musicgen-inference.md

         return [{"generated_audio": prediction}]
 ```

-To keep things simple in this example we are only generating audio from text, and not conditioning it with a melody.
+To keep things simple, in this example we are only generating audio from text, and not conditioning it with a melody.
 Next, we will create a `requirements.txt` file containing all the dependencies we need to run our inference code:

 ```